ibuisic/boostrap-subtheme-styleguide/README.md

     <!-- Replace below stylesheet with your own stylesheet -->
   	<link rel="stylesheet" href="css/sub-theme.css">

-### Set up a directory on your site for the style guide
-I recommend creating a directory named `style-guide` in your site's root directory.
-I think it would be awesome if I could go to `anysite.com/style-guide/` and check out that site's style guide.

-### Review your live site CSS
-You should be able to go to `yoursite.com/style-guide/` and see how your live site's CSS affects base elements.
-The last step is creating your sites custom patterns/modules.

 ### Create custom documentation files
 You can create an intro or other documentation files.
 Just create an html file with the contents, styled in html, and upload the file as `document-title.html` into the `docs` directory inside of your `style-guide` directory.